 One of my favourite features is that you can share your maps with others you’re travelling with, who can also contribute to them.
 You can even embed them if you have your own photography blog.

-Researching and finding photography locations is vital, whether you’re travelling somewhere new or in your hometown.
+Researching and finding photography locations is vital, whether you’re traveling somewhere new or in your hometown.
 It’s good to get into the habit of always staying on the lookout for new spots and having an idea of the locations you want to photograph.
 What do you do once you have a list of potential locations, though?